csoto09/bloc-assignments/Computer Science Fundamentals/Algorithms/time_complexity_basics_answers.md

    1. O(2^n) - exponential growth rate
    1. O(n!) - factorial growth rate - **NOT COVERED**
 1. Choose one of the algorithmic growth rates from the last question and make a comparison to a real-life situation.
+    * Linear growth - food shopping. if avocados cost $1.50 each and I buy 3 avocados, then the price of buying these avocados increases by a factor of *n*, with *n* being the amount of avocadoes I bought to make guacamole for my party.

 1. Determine the time complexity of the following snippet of code.
 It is commonly known as a linear search. - ***O(n)***